AndrewHulme/Psych/SetupAndDevNotes.md

     belongs_to :user
     belongs_to :answer

-how do we then see which users were in a room?
+how do we then see which users were in a room? just check the user's answers/votes